RyanOfEastview/group4-movies/README.md

 # GROUP4 - Movies Reviewer

 ## Description
 We are Group4, consists of Hiu Sum Jaime Yue, Spencer Cole, Ryan McCarthy.

 This is GROUP4 - Movies Reviewer, a movies web application that allows user to comment on movies.
+When you open the movies web application, you can see the year of the movie being released and its poster.
+If you log in, you can comment on the movies.

 The technologies we used in this project is Node.js, Express.js, Handlebars.js, MySql, Sequelize, Heroku and nodemailer.

 Below are the links to the deployed application and this repository.
-Screenshots are shown after the links.
+Screenshots are shown in the Usage Section.

 Deployed application:
 Github repository: https://github.com/RyanOfEastview/group4-movies

-Screenshots:

 ## Table of Contents
 -[Installation](#installation)